oliviodare/oliviodare.com/README.md

-# Hello, my name is Max Bautista Perpinyà and this github repository acts as my webiste.
+# Hello, my name is Max.

- _Welcome._
-I am a PhD researcher in the history of science based in UCLouvain, in Belgium.
+Welcome to this small Github repository that now acts as my website.
+My name is Max Bautitsa Perpinyà and I am a PhD researcher in the history of science based in UCLouvain, in Belgium.

-In these small markdown pages you'll find a sort of open CV.
+In these markdown pages you'll find a sort of open CV.
 The basic structure is this:

 - my [bio](https://github.com/oliviodare/me/blob/main/bio.md).
 - the [projects](https://github.com/oliviodare/me/blob/main/projects.md) I am working on.